Blog Index

 Two switches, Gain and Mode, further expand the capabilities of the Filter.
 The Gain switch modifies the functionality of the Q while the Mode switch toggles between filter and oscillator modes.

-Mode switches between Filter and Oscillator modes.
-Set to "Filter", the Pittsburgh Modular Filter will not self oscillate.
-Set to "Oscillator" the Filter produces a high quality voltage controlled sine wave.
+The Mode switch selects between Filter and Oscillator modes.
+Set to Filter, the Pittsburgh Modular Filter will not self oscillate, and operates as a clean, organic filter.
+Set to Oscillator and without an incoming audio signal, the Filter produces a high quality voltage controlled sine wave.
 Adjusting the Q while in Oscillator mode modifies the shape of the waveform.
-At more extreme settings the Q adds anything from warm fuzz to heavy distortion the incoming audio.
+Add an incoming audio signal to the Oscillator mode and the output changes dramatically.
+At normal settings the incoming signal modulates the self oscillating filter to produce complex sounds.
+At more extreme settings, where the Filter starts to struggle with self oscillation, the Q adds anything from ringing fuzz to heavy distortion to the incoming audio.

 Size: 12hp